 - Accessible

 - Continuous

 - Coordinated

 - Family-centered

 - Comprehensive

 - Compassionate

-- Culturally effective
+- Culturally effective.

-12. BEHAVIORAL HEALTH SERVICES
+3. BEHAVIORAL HEALTH SERVICES

-AHCCCS members, except for SOBRA Family Planning members, are eligible for comprehensive behavioral health services.
+AHCCCS members are eligible for comprehensive behavioral health services.
 With the exception of the Contractor's providers' medical management of certain behavioral health conditions as described under "medication Management Services" below, the behavioral health benefit for these members is provided through the ADHS - Regional Behavioral Health Authority (RBHA) system.
 The Contractor shall be responsible for member education regarding these benefits; provision of limited emergency inpatient services; and screening and referral to the RBHA system of members identified as requiring behavioral health services.